ga-wdi-boston/orientation/README.md

 ## Consultant Team Introductions

 Throughout the Web Development Immersive program, you will have a dedicated team of Consultants provide you with training, support and direction.
 During this portion of Orientation you can expect to learn:

-- Names of the Consultant Team Members
+-   Names of the consultant team members
 -   How long they have been with General Assembly
 -   What they were doing prior to General Assembly
-- Learn an interesting fact or guilty pleasure about them
+-   Learn an interesting fact or guilty pleasure from each
-- What their favorite Applications are and why
+-   Learn their favorite applications and why

 ## Alumni Panel